LinkedIn: 2011 to present

-In April 2014 LinkedIn announced that it had leased 222 Second Street, a 26-story building under construction in San Francisco's SoMa district, to accommodate up to 2,500 of its employees, with the lease covering 10 years.
+In April 2014, LinkedIn announced that it had leased 222 Second Street, a 26-story building under construction in San Francisco's SoMa district, to accommodate up to 2,500 of its employees, with the lease covering 10 years.
 The goal was to join all San Francisco-based staff (1,250 as of January 2016) in one building, bringing sales and marketing employees together with the research and development team.
 In March 2016 they started to move in.
 In February 2016 following an earnings report, LinkedIn's shares dropped 43.6% within a single day, down to $108.38 per share.
 LinkedIn lost $10 billion of its market capitalization that day.

-In 2016 access to LinkedIn was blocked by Russian authorities for non-compliance with the 2015 national legislation that requires social media networks to store citizens' personal data on servers located in Russia.
+In 2016, access to LinkedIn was blocked by Russian authorities for non-compliance with the 2015 national legislation that requires social media networks to store citizens' personal data on servers located in Russia.

-In June 2016, Microsoft announced that it would acquire LinkedIn for $196 a share, a total value of $26.2 billion, and the second largest acquisition made by Microsoft to date.
+In June 2016, Microsoft announced that it would acquire LinkedIn for $196 a share, a total value of $26.2 billion.
+It was the largest acquisition made by Microsoft, until the acquisition of Activision Blizzard in 2022.
 The acquisition would be an all-cash, debt-financed transaction.
 Microsoft would allow LinkedIn to "retain its distinct brand, culture and independence", with Weiner to remain as CEO, who would then report to Microsoft CEO Satya Nadella.
 Analysts believed Microsoft saw the opportunity to integrate LinkedIn with its Office product suite to help better integrate the professional network system with its products.
 The deal was completed on December 8, 2016.

-In late 2016 LinkedIn announced a planned increase of 200 new positions in its Dublin office, which would bring the total employee count to 1,200.
+In late 2016, LinkedIn announced a planned increase of 200 new positions in its Dublin office, which would bring the total employee count to 1,200.
 Since 2017 94% of B2B marketers use LinkedIn to distribute content.

 Soon after LinkedIn's acquisition by Microsoft, LinkedIn's new desktop version was introduced.
-The new version was meant to make the user experience seamless across mobile and desktop.
+The new version was meant to make the user experience similar across mobile and desktop.
 Some changes were made according to the feedback received from the previously launched mobile app.
 Features that were not heavily used were removed.
 For example, the contact tagging and filtering features are not supported anymore.

 Following the launch of the new user interface (UI), some users complained about the missing features which were there in the older version, slowness, and bugs in it.
 The issues were faced by free and premium users and with both the desktop and mobile versions of the site.

-In 2019 LinkedIn launched globally the feature Open for Business that enables freelancers to be discovered on the platform.
+In 2019, LinkedIn launched globally the feature Open for Business that enables freelancers to be discovered on the platform.
 LinkedIn Events was launched in the same year.